richelbilderbeek/bevy_tdd_book/faq.md

 * Use fancy idioms that are of personal preference, unless described as such

+### Why use Test-Driven Development?

+TDD is known to improve code quality `[Alkaoud & Walcott, 2018][Janzen & Saiedian, 2006]`.

+### Why is 100% code coverage important?

+Code coverage correlates with code quality `[Horgan et al., 1994]` `[Del Frate et al., 1995]`.
+Due to this, having a code coverage of (around) 100% is mandatory to pass a code peer-review by commities such as, for example, rOpenSci `[Ram, 2013]`.

+### Why is Continuous Integration testing important?

+Software inherently degrades (for example, due to changes in the Bevy library) and we should take that as a given [Beck, 2000].
+Continuous Integration is known to significantly increase the number of bugs exposed and increases the speed at which new features are added `[Vasilescu et al., 2015]`.

+In the context of this book, a bug can be:

+- the code shown in the chapters does not match the tested code of the repository these are copy-pasted from anymore
+- spelling errors
+- markdown style errors
+- broken links

+### Why is using a Rust linter important?

+Following a consistent coding style improves software quality `[Fang, 2001]`.

 ## Technical

 ### How is code tested to work?